davaya/openc2-jadn/jadn-v2.0.md

 literal representations of that value.
 A collection **object** is the instantiation of a collection value in a processing environment, i.e., a variable.
 A variable has both a type and the functions/operations defined on values of that type.
-A collection **type** defines the collection's single value space, multiple literal spaces, and literal-to-value mappings.
+A collection **type** defines the collection's single value space, multiple literal spaces, and for each literal space a literal-to-value mapping.

-As noted in the introduction, an information model defines a collection in a way that is representation-independent both as an object within a process and as literals exchanged among processes.
+An information model defines a collection in a way that is representation-independent both as an object within a process and as literals exchanged among processes.
 Each collection type thus has two parts:
-* a **[semantic type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify semantics of the collection value used within a process
+* a **[semantic type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify semantics of the collection value
 * a **[compound type](#432-compound-types)**, one of five JADN compound types that specify literal representations of a collection value, element constraints, and semantic type.